isomerpages/psd-psw/_exclusives-2021/cs-club-merchant-exclusives.md

 <h4> Promotion: 20% OFF online tickets for Science Centre Singapore</h4>
 Terms and Conditions:<br>
 • Present either your staff pass or Civil Service Card, or your valid CSC Membership Card or Virtual Card via CSC App in person to enjoy the promotion
-• Public Service officers are to present valid staff pass or Civil Service Card in person to enjoy the promotion
 • Redemption is only available for online using the promo code: SCPSW20 at <a href="www.science.edu.sg">www.science.edu.sg</a> the time of booking or contact 64252500 to make an appointment/ reservation
 • For details on locations and operating hours, please visit <a href="www.science.edu.sg">www.science.edu.sg</a>
 • Offer not valid with other discounts, promotions, vouchers or privileges